jensstein/oandbackup/FAQ.md

     [ ] Allow any app to access your remotes
         WARNING: This will allow any app to read and write any path on any configured remote.

-"Enable Content Provider Preview" is the necessary part to allow to make the whole provider available in the sidebar of the directory selection.
+"Enable Content Provider Preview" is the necessary part to make the RoundSync SAF provider available in the sidebar of the directory selection.

 "Declare as local provider" might also be necessary, at least it doesn't hurt.

 Then you connect by choosing a remote backup directory via the provider entry in the DocumentsUI directory selector.